 Easterly Rocmuni High Income Municipal Bond Fund (RMHIX, RMHVX, RMJAX) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

 LOS ANGELES, Aug.
-7, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Easterly ROCMuni High Income Municipal Bond Fund f/k/a Principal Street High Income Municipal Fund ("Easterly" or the "Fund") (NASDAQ: RMHIX , RMHVX , RMJAX ) have opportunity to lead the securities fraud class action lawsuit.
+11, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Easterly ROCMuni High Income Municipal Bond Fund f/k/a Principal Street High Income Municipal Fund ("Easterly" or the "Fund") (NASDAQ: RMHIX , RMHVX , RMJAX ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN EASTERLY ROCMUNI HIGH INCOME MUNICIPAL BOND FUND (RMHIX, RMHVX, RMJAX), CLICK HERE BEFORE SEPTEMBER 22, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR EASTERLY INVESTMENTS, CLICK HERE BEFORE SEPTEMBER 22, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?